-Intangible asset class y ears
+Intangible asset class years

 Software 3 - 4

-IPTV licence 1
+Valuable rights 5 - 10

 Customer lists 6

-Frequency band use licence 15

 Impairment of intangible assets

 Intangible assets are tested for impairment if events or changes in circumstances (assessed at each reporting date) indicate that the carrying amount may not be recoverable.
 When an impairment test is performed, the recoverable amount is assessed by reference to the higher of the net present value of the expected future cash flows (value in use) of the relevant cash generating unit and the fair value less costs to dispose.